geudde/attic-chest/pages/04.season-3/18.meeting-39/03.ode/docs.md

 The college gyps, of high illustrious worth,
 &emsp;&emsp;With all the dishes in long order go:
 &emsp;In the midst, a form divine
-&emsp;Appears the fam’d Sirloin;
+&emsp;Appears the fam’d sirloin;
 And soon with plums and glory crown’d
-Almighty Pudding sheds its sweets around.
+Almighty pudding sheds its sweets around.
 &emsp;Heard you the din of dinner bray?
 &emsp;&emsp;Knife to fork, and fork to knife;
 &emsp;&emsp;Unnumber’d heroes in the glorious strife,